Battle of Dahlen: Background

 In 1568, William I of Orange, stadtholder of Holland, Zeeland, and Utrecht, and other noblemen dissatisfied with the Spanish rule in the Netherlands, the Geuzen, were determined to expel Fernando Álvarez de Toledo, 3rd Duke of Alba, and his Spanish troops from the country.
 William, based in Dillenburg, designed a triple attack upon the Netherlands by his rebel followers and foreign mercenary forces.
 An army of Huguenots and Netherlander refugees would attack Artois across the French border; another, under William's brother Louis, would try to raise the province of Friesland in arms against the Spanish; and a third one, under Antoine II de Lalaing, Count of Hoogstraten, would operate in the Meuse-Rhin area.

 The first force to be put in arms was that of Hoogstraten, though he had to be replaced by Jean de Montigny, Lord of Villers, who crossed the frontier of the Jülich-Cleves County on April 20 accompanied by William II de La Marck, Lord of Lumey, and in charge of about 3,000 men, both cavalry and infantry, amongst them French Huguenots and German cavalry recently dismissed from Spanish service.
-Villers was expected to raise the country and to take an important city to serve as a base for a large offensive.
+Villers was expected to raise the country and take an important city to serve as a base for a large offensive.
 The city selected was Roermond, a fortified town of considerable size situated at the confluence of the Meuse and Rur rivers.